IRS Tax Appeal – The Latest On What You Need To Know

 - And more

-While the audit and collection processes are about the IRS getting as much money as possible, the IRS Tax Appeal process is about finding a settlement for the matter.
+The audit and collection processes are about the IRS getting as much money as possible.
+While the IRS Tax Appeal process is about finding a settlement for the matter.

 What Can Be Appealed?

-Generally any type of decision or action taken by the IRS can be appealed such as:
+Generally any type of decision or action taken by the IRS is eligible for an IRS tax appeal such as:

 - Audits/Examination Determinations